lcorrealopes/home/index.md

     </details>

-- **Lucas C. Lopes** & Pavel A. Zalesskii (2025) <a href="https://londmathsoc.onlinelibrary.wiley.com/doi/10.1112/jlms.70330">Prosoluble subgroups of the profinite completion of the fundamental group of compact 3-manifolds</a>, **Journal of the London Mathematical Society**, DOI: <a href="https://doi.org/10.1112/jlms.70330">10.1112/jlms.70330</a>.
+2. **Lucas C. Lopes** and Pavel A. Zalesskii (2025) <a href="https://londmathsoc.onlinelibrary.wiley.com/doi/10.1112/jlms.70330">Prosoluble subgroups of the profinite completion of the fundamental group of compact 3-manifolds</a>, **Journal of the London Mathematical Society**, DOI: <a href="https://doi.org/10.1112/jlms.70330">10.1112/jlms.70330</a>.

     <details style="margin-top: -10px; margin-bottom: 1.5em;">
     <summary><strong>Abstract</strong></summary>
-    <p>We describe free prosoluble subgroups of a free product of profinite groups by strengthening the theorem of Frorian Pop and answering two questions of K. Ersoy and W. Herfort.
-Relatively projective prosoluble groups are also described.</p>
+    <p>We give a description of finitely generated prosoluble subgroups of the profinite completion of 3-manifold groups and toral relatively hyperbolic virtually compact special groups.</p>
     </details>

-- Simone Blumer, Julian Feuerpfeil, **Lucas C. Lopes**, Claudio Quadrelli (2026+).
+3. Simone Blumer, Julian Feuerpfeil, **Lucas C. Lopes** and Claudio Quadrelli (2026+).
 A cohomological translation of the Kaplansky radical for profinite groups.
 Available on <a href="https://arxiv.org/abs/2606.31547v1">arxiv</a>.

     <details style="margin-top: -10px; margin-bottom: 1.5em;">
     <summary><strong>Abstract</strong></summary>